scikit-learn-fondation/varia/administration/job_community.md

 ### Activities
 -	Provide support to users through the community tools.
 -	Help in the follow-up of the scikit-learn issue tracker on github
--	Carry out developments to improve the scikit-learn library documentation.
+-	Carry out developments to improve the scikit-learn library code and documentation.
 -	Follow-up community sprints and events.
 -	Organize the Consortium development sprints and events.
 -	Promote the activities and the members of the Consortium via the website and the Twitter feed.